GreenFlag31/accordion-library/projects/ngx-accordion-ease/README.md

 Import the stylesheet in your `styles.css`:
 `@import "../node_modules/ngx-accordion-ease/src/lib/accordion.css";`

-Add the `accordionModule` to your module or standalone component.
+Add the `AccordionModule` to your module or standalone component.

 # Usage